AIRI-Institute/nablaDFT/README.md

 and [GOLF_PYG](https://github.com/AIRI-Institute/GOLF/blob/nabla2DFT-eval-dimenet) for the optimization metrics reproduction.

 ### Datamodules
-To create a dataset, we use interfaces from ASE and PyTorch Lightning.
+To create a dataset, we use interfaces from ASE, PyTorch Geometric and PyTorch Lightning.
 An example of the initialisation of ASE-type data classes (for SchNet, PaiNN models) is presented below:
 ```python
 datamodule = ASENablaDFT(split="train", dataset_name="dataset_train_tiny")